lkingland/func/e2e/README.md

 Remote tests confirm features related to building and deploying remotely via in-cluster builds, etc.

+Podman tests ensure that the Podman container engine is also supported.
+Note that these tests require that 'podman' and 'ssh' are available in your path.

 Matrix tests is a larger set which checks operations which differ in implementation between language runtimes.
 The primary operations which